HenrINC/open_modded_crew/README.md

-### Introduction
+# Open Modded Crew Bot

-Open_modded_crew is a bot designed to bring Discord-like functionality to the Rockstar Games Social Club platform.
-The bot allows users to create and manage their own crews, invite members, and communicate with their crew members.
-The bot is built with the intention of making it easier for gamers to organize their gaming communities, plan sessions, and stay connected with their crew members.
+Open_Modded_Crew is a Python-based tool that provides Discord-like functionality for the Rockstar Games Social Club (RGSC).
+It allows you to manage your crew(s) on RGSC in a more efficient and user-friendly way, with features such as member management, enhanced customization, and crew statistics.

+Unlike Discord bots, Open_Modded_Crew is not a Discord bot itself.
+Instead, it is designed to work exclusively with RGSC, providing Discord-like functionality within the RGSC environment.
+This means that you can use Open_Modded_Crew to manage your crew(s) directly on RGSC, without the need to switch to a different platform.

+With Open_Modded_Crew, you can communicate with your crew members, create custom events, view crew statistics, and much more.
+Whether you're a crew leader or member, Open_Modded_Crew is a useful tool that can help you manage your RGSC crew(s) more efficiently.

-### Getting Started
+## Getting Started

 To use the open_modded_crew bot, you'll need to follow these steps: